 eternal life” (1Jn 2-25).
 There is a more specific way of putting it: we

-have hope in the resurrection from the dead by evidence that Jesus Himself was raised
+have hope in the resurrection from the dead by evidence that Jesus was raised.
+God will give

-eternal life, what we really mean is the resurrection.
-If we had hope in
+eternal life, we are referring to the resurrection, but if we had hope in

-bodies will look just like our current bodies, that we will be able to
+one, and for that reason we will be able to

 recognize each other, our family members and friends.
-The culmination of
+However, the culmination of

 (121f) Thy kingdom come